Communities of Practice

-AUGS Special Interest Groups (SIGs) serve to develop a sense of community and focused education around specific areas of interest in the field of female pelvic medicine and reconstructive surgery (FPMRS).
+AUGS Special Interest Groups (SIGs) serve to develop a sense of community around topics of interest in the field of female pelvic medicine and reconstructive surgery (FPMRS).
+Joining a special interest group allows you to collaborate, share experiences with your peers and have meaningful discussions.

 Join a SIG